Skip to main content

 API Tokens

-API tokens are long-lived tokens designed for programmatic access.
-They’re ideal for scripts, bots, and integrations.
+API tokens are long-lived, raw 64-character hex strings designed for programmatic access.
+They’re ideal for scripts, bots, and integrations, and are accepted only by /api/v1/upload.

 Generate a Token